JakeWharton/jakewharton.com/_posts/2020-02-12-extracting-100-percent-of-data-from-a-stubborn-dying-zfs-zpool.md

 In 2010 I built a home server with five 2TB drives.
 It ran Solaris and ZFS for the redundancy and data checksumming to ensure no data could be lost or corrupted.
 Just 16 months later five 3TB drives were added to the pool.
 This computer took the 2600-mile trip to live in San Francisco with me.
 It then endured the 2600-mile return trip when I left.

 Having sat unplugged for five years, I recently powered the server back on for new workloads.
 But relying on 10 ten-year-old hard drives in 2020 is asking for cascading failure.
 And not only were the drives old, they've experienced physical trauma.
-So instead I built a new server and endevoured to migrate the data.
+So instead I built a new server and endeavored to migrate the data.

 During the transfer the drives exhibited consistent read and write failures as expected, but ZFS was able to transparently mitigate them.
 Occasionally, though, the pool would lock up in a way that could only be fixed with a hard reboot.
 These lock ups sent me on a weird journey of software and hardware orchestration to complete the data transfer.